drewrodrigues/mindfully/README.md

 ## Changes

 Actually, we should inject a script on page load that checks the URL of the page.
 If the URL matches a rule, then we redirect to the extensions page.

+## Notes

+We're using the service worker to listen for tab updates.
+It then checks the to see if any rules match, and if so redirects to the mindfulness page.
+Using content scripts didn't seem to be a good approach and took a while for the script to be laoded in.
+The service worker is registered immediately and is always listening (👀).